-Petitioner Johnny L. Torrence filed a complaint of discrimination pursuant to the Florida Civil Rights Act of 1992, Sections 760.01 - 760.11, Florida Statutes (2013), alleging that Respondent Hendrick Honda Daytona committed an unlawful employment practice on the bases of Petitioner's age (DOB: 2-23-53) and race (African American) by terminating Petitioner from employment.
+Petitioner, Tequilla Y. Lockwood, filed a complaint of discrimination pursuant to the Florida Civil Rights Act of 1992, sections 760.01 - 760.11, Florida Statutes (2019), alleging that Respondent, State of Florida Department of Juvenile Justice, committed unlawful employment practices on the bases of Petitioner's age (over 40) and race (African American).

-The allegations set forth in the complaint were investigated, and, on October 14, 2014, the Executive Director issued a determination finding that there was no reasonable cause to believe that an unlawful employment practice had occurred.
+The allegations set forth in the complaint were investigated, and, on August 11, 2020, the Executive Director issued a determination finding that there was no reasonable cause to believe that an unlawful employment practice had occurred.